Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make

 Using the HTML widget is my preferred method to add scripts because it’s a default feature of Elementor.
 You are not required to install any additional plugins.

-First, navigate to the page you would like to edit and click on Edit with Elementor.
+First, navigate to the page you want to edit and click on Edit with Elementor.

 Then, inside the Elementor screen, drag the HTML widget to your desired section.

 Once updated, revisit the page and verify that the script is executing as expected.

-Alternatively, using the Essential Addons plugin, you can use their built-in feature to inject scripts to any page.
+Alternatively, using the Essential Addons plugin, you can inject scripts to any page with their built-in feature.

 Method #2: Add Scripts with a Plugin

 The Essential Addons plugin for Elementor is a viral plugin used by many.

-Although there are many benefits to using this plugin for its extensive widgets library, I don’t recommend you to install it only for the scripts option.
+Although there are many benefits to using this plugin for its extensive widgets library, I don’t recommend you install it only for the scripts option.
 If you already have it installed on your WordPress website, you can use its benefit to paste scripts on every page.

 Navigate to the Essential Addons for Elementor tab inside the WordPress dashboard and into Extensions.
 By default, the Custom JS option should be turned on, but if it isn’t, activate it.

 Once activated, edit your desired page with Elementor and click on the cogwheel icon to open the page settings at the bottom left corner.

 Then, click on the Advanced tab and add the scripts into the new Custom JS window.

-Unlike using the default HTML widget, wrapping the code with
+Unlike the default HTML widget, wrapping the code with

 Update the changes and revisit the website to verify that the codes are working as expected.

 Leave us a comment below and let us know which methods you used.